Covid Adjustments and FAQs

 - For Argentina: US citizens enter with their passport and apply for a student residence permit once classes have started

-- Students must remain within the city in which they are studying, and must request to travel to other cities; travel to COVID hotspots will not be authorized by our Resident Directors
+- Students must consult with our Resident Director prior to travel to other cities; travel to COVID hotspots will not be authorized.

-- Also, keep in mind that airlines may cancel flights between specific European cities, and that national, regional and local governments may limit travel to/from specific destinations
+- Keep in mind that airlines may cancel flights between specific European cities, and that national, regional and local governments may limit travel to/from specific destinations

-- We will make a final determination on whether or not programs will run by December 15; if we decide to cancel a program, we will apply any payments made (including the deposit) to a future program, or we will reimburse the full amount.
+- Should Spanish Studies Abroad cancel a program, we will apply any payments made (including the deposit) to a future program, or we will reimburse the full amount paid, including the deposit.

-- If a student withdraws between December 15 and up to the program start date, we will refund 50% of tuition fees; students will forfeit all other fees.
+- If a student withdraws between 60 days prior to the start of the program and up to the program start date, we will refund 50% of tuition fees; students will forfeit all other fees.

-- There will be no refunds in case of program interruption once a program has started; students will be accommodated in their residence and tuition will be delivered virtually.
+- There will be no refunds in case of program interruption once a program has started; instead, students will be accommodated in their residence abroad and tuition will be delivered virtually with assistance by Spanish Studies professors and staff.

-- Spanish Studies Abroad does not provide cancellation insurance, nor do we endorse any particular company.
-There has been an increase in interest in “cancel for any reason” policies, so we at least hope to help our customers research and consider this option.
+- Spanish Studies Abroad does not provide cancellation insurance.
+Since there has been an increase in interest in “cancel for any reason” policies, we offer these links to help you research and consider this option.
+Please note that Spanish Studies does not endorse any particular company.